marcussiarot/marcussiarot.github.io/_pages/about.md

     I am currently a fourth year undergraduate student at the University of Hawaiʻi at Mānoa, majoring in Electrical and Computer Engineering.
     I am passionate about exploring the intersection of electrical engineering and biomedical technology.
     I’m excited to deepen my knowledge in this field and aspire to build a career where I can contribute to innovative healthcare solutions.
-    I graduated from University Laboratory School (high school) in 2022.
+    I also graduated from University Laboratory School (high school) in 2022.
   </p>
   <p>
-    I was born and raised on Oahu for my entire life.
+    I was born and raised on Oahu.
-    On my free time I enjoy spending time with my family and friends and being outdoors or indoors.
+    On my free time I enjoy spending time with my family and friends.
     Some of my hobbies include bowling, exercising, chess (I'm not very good), and trying out new places to eat (if that counts as a hobby).
-    In general, I like trying out new things and I hope to continue to expand my horizons.
+    In general, I like exploring new things and I hope to continue expanding my horizons.
   </p>
 </section>